CaptEmulation/nitrogen-website/source/guides/start/camera.md

 In Nitrogen, users, devices, and applications communicate with each other over messaging.
 There is a class of messages called [commands](/docs/concepts/commands.html) that control the operation of a device.
 Principals, if they have the permission to do so, can send messages to devices to ask that a particular operation is performed.
 Devices watch their stream of messages, take appropriate actions to commands, and send messages in response.

-Because monitoring these message streams is a common operation, the client library defines a [commandManager](/docs/nitrogen/commandManager.html) class that provides this base level of functionality.
-For this device, we are using the [CameraManager](/docs/managers/cameraManager.html) subclass that knows how to control the camera device we are instantiating it with given a message stream that contains cameraCommands.
-Behind the scenes, it opens a message subscription to receive these messages in real time.
+Because monitoring these message streams is a common operation, the client library defines a [commandManager](/docs/nitrogen/commandManager.html) class that provides a base level of functionality that can you can extend.
+For this device, we are using the [CameraManager](/docs/managers/cameraManager.html) subclass that knows how to control the camera device given a message stream that contains cameraCommands.
+Behind the scenes, the [CameraManager](/docs/managers/cameraManager.html) opens a message subscription to receive these messages in real time.

 That's it.
 Let's start it up!